 Once the fund has been setup for use, expenses can start being allocated to the project.
-If your project allows for pre-award costs or expenditures have occurred while waiting for fund setup, a journal entry can be submitted using the Journal Entry Workflow or a Cost Transfer Form can be submitted to move non-personnel expenses onto the research fund.
-You should also be submitting any ePAFs and/or labor redistributions to begin charging the personnel assigned to the research grant.
+If your project allows for pre-award costs or expenditures have occurred while waiting for fund setup, a journal entry can be submitted using the Journal Entry Workflow can be submitted to move non-personnel expenses onto the research fund.
+You should also be submitting any necessary ePAFs and/or labor redistributions to begin charging the personnel assigned to the research grant.

 Advance Grant/Fund Request

-It is occasionally necessary to open and assign sponsored project grant and fund numbers in advance of receipt of the formal award notice.
+It is often necessary and best practice to open and assign sponsored project grant and fund numbers in advance of receipt of the formal award notice.
 Use of Advance Grant and Fund Numbers may be appropriate for continuation funding or recurring annual awards, particularly those from state and local agencies, or when a sponsor allows for 90-day pre-award spending.

 In order to receive an Advance Grant or Fund Number: